 - Batch.
 Data is collected over a period of time and aggregated into chunks that are processed together.

 In the sample, the Python script that simulates receiving messages is the consumer.
 It processes the data as a stream, not a batch.
 This script pulls the pending messages from its Cloud Pub/Sub subscription and acknowledges each one to the Pub/Sub service.
 The script then processes the data.
 It reverse- geocodes the data to convert latitude and longitude to a street address, calculates the elevation above sea level, and computes the local time offset from UTC by using the timezone for each location.

-The Google Maps APIs web services provide a number of ways to add local context to data that has a geographic position attached.
+The Google Maps Platform web services provide a number of ways to add local context to data that has a geographic position attached.
 For example you can get the street address of a vehicle location from the latitude, longitude position by using the Geocoding API.
 Geocoding can help users of the system understand where vehicles are, or run queries that relate to real world geography or administrative regions such as cities and zip codes.

 Similarly, you can use the Timezone API to convert the UTC timestamps into local time.
 You can use the Elevation API to get the height above sea level, which can be useful to get an idea of fuel efficiency or to explain changes in speed.

 You can integrate the Google Maps Platform into your solution by using a client library.
 The tutorial provided with this solution uses the Python Client Library for the Google Maps Platform web services.
 To use the Python client, you first import the library:

 To create a Google Maps Platform client, instantiate an object by using an API key,

 if using Google Maps.
 The following example